 When dogs scuffle, they’re quickly (usually) over their strife and onto more important matters like napping, eating, or playing.
 It’s easy to become preoccupied with the troubles of the world.
 However, if worry and stress consume us, we miss real opportunities to connect with our fellow humans, in real-life.

-Holding the door open at the drugstore for a stranger or waving another driver in front of me while I wait in traffic certainly doesn’t undo catastrophics events but, it reminds me that we’re all in this together.
-And, when I have to decide whether to run to the grocery or, put it off another day and donate blood—I hope I make the right choice (however small) because I remember the quick “thank you” wave I received when I allowed another human being to drive ahead of me.
+Holding the door open at the drugstore for a stranger or waving another driver in front of me while I wait in traffic certainly doesn’t undo catastrophic events but, it reminds me that we’re all in this together.
+And, when I have to decide whether to run to the grocery or, put it off another day and donate blood—I hope I make the right choice (however small).